Creating a fundraising plan is hard.

 Think of your fundraising plan as an integrated communications calendar and strategic plan.
 This living document includes key fundraising objectives, detailed plans to execute each fundraiser, and goals.

 We’ve put together a resource that will help with your entire planning process.
-The downloadable spreadsheet includes a sample fundraising goals worksheet and detailed fundraising calendar, along with a blank templates for you to use for your own plan.
+The downloadable spreadsheet includes a sample fundraising goals worksheet and detailed fundraising calendar, along with a blank template for you to use for your own plan.

 To begin creating your fundraising plan, goals, and calendar, follow these steps.